-This Section applies to retail customers only.
+BC-8.7.1 This Section applies to retail customers only.

-Information and communication
+Information and Communication

-Conventional bank licensees must seek information from their retail customers (and potential retail customers about their needs, circumstances and investment objectives (including their risk appetite), relevant to the services to be provided.
+BC-8.7.2 Conventional bank licensees must seek information from their retail customers (and potential retail customers about their needs, circumstances and investment objectives (including their risk appetite), relevant to the services to be provided.

-For the purposes of Rule BC-8.7.2, the conventional bank licensee, when providing the regulated investment services, should ask the customer or potential customer to provide information regarding his knowledge and experience in the investment field relevant to the specific type of financial instrument or service offered or demanded so as to enable the licensee to assess whether the financial instrument or service is appropriate to the customer.
-The evaluation of the customer's needs, circumstances and investment objectives (including risk appetite) can be done through a structured questionnaire.
+BC-8.7.3 For the purposes of Rule BC-8.7.2, the conventional bank licensee, when providing the regulated investment services, should ask the customer or potential customer to provide information regarding his knowledge and experience in the investment field relevant to the specific type of financial instrument or service offered or demanded so as to enable the licensee to assess whether the financial instrument or service is The evaluation of the customer's needs, appropriate to the customer. circumstances and investment objectives (including risk appetite) can be done through a structured questionnaire.

-For the purposes of satisfying the requirement under Rule BC-8.7.2, conventional bank licensees must ensure that the information and facts they hold about their customers are accurate, complete and up to date.
+BC-8.7.4 For the purposes of satisfying the requirement under Rule BC-8.7.2, conventional bank licensees must ensure that the information and facts they hold about their customers are accurate, complete and up to date.